maria-baschun/Seminar-Applied-Environmental-Econometrics-in-R/README.md

        - `CampusFile_WK_cities.csv`
        - `number_observations_panel.xlsx`

-3. **Fitted Logistic Model**
+3. **Propensity Score from Fitted Logistic Model**
-   - File: `logit_model.rds`
+   - File: `PS.rds`
    - Source: Provided in this GitHub repository.
-   - Note: If you prefer to refit the logistic model for propensity score estimation:
+   - Note: If you prefer to refit the logistic model for propensity score estimation and estimate the PS again:
-     - Uncomment lines 87–92 in `estimation.R`.
+     - Uncomment lines 87–98 in `estimation.R`.
      - Be aware that fitting the model can take **up to 8 hours**.
-     - The refitted model will be saved automatically as `logit_model.rds`.
+     - The refitted model and the reestimated PS will be saved automatically as `logit_model.rds` and `PS.rds`.

 ---